 If your container name is in use, you will see an

 already in usemessage.
 To remove a named container, run:

-docker rm <containerName>or just use another name in your docker run command.
+docker rmor just use a different name in your docker run command.

-Check that the Docker container is up and running
+Confirm that the Docker container is up and running the

-Connect to the Docker node running in the Docker container with the following command:
+Confirm that you can connect to the StreamBase node running in the Docker container with commands like the following:

-After successfully creating and running a Docker image, try connecting to your Docker-hosted StreamBase Application to send and receive data.
-See Running Docker Images Tutorial for more information.
+Next, try connecting to your Docker-hosted StreamBase Application to send and receive data:

 Legacy Connection to Docker Images shows how to use the legacy StreamBase command-line tools to connect to a redirected StreamBase URI port in the containerized application.